Matheus-OAMK/Rulers/README.md

 <!-- Main rules -->

+### Main rules:

-### **_1. Each developer works on different pages at the same time!_**
+**_1. Each developer works on different pages at the same time!_**

-### **_2. If you started to work on the specific task, page, don't change anything in other files, that don't need to be changed in your specific task_**
+**_2. If you started to work on the specific task, page, don't change anything in other files, that don't need to be changed in your specific task_**

-### **_3. Create class, id, atribute names dependingly on the page where that classes are located, examples: allcards-filter-box, collection-filter-box_**
+**_3. Create class, id, atribute names dependingly on the page where that classes are located, examples: allcards-filter-box, collection-filter-box_**

-    You found the task that you would like to implement, follow these steps:
+### You found the task that you would like to implement, follow these steps:

 1. Drag the task into "In progress" column in "Projects" section in GitHub.
 2. Fetch all the changes from Rules repo. > **git fetch**